 Entry to Israel and Obtaining a B-2 Visa for Spouses and Minor Children of Experts

 For spouses and children up to the age of 18 of foreign experts with academic qualifications: There is the option to come to Israel and stay with your spouse based on a B-2 visa.
-Important to note: The spouse is not allowed to work unless they have received special permission to do so, which is granted in some cases.
+Important to note: The spouse is not allowed to work unless they have received special permission to do so, which is granted in some cases involving specific expert categories.
+Failure to adhere to these restrictions may jeopardize the expert’s legal status.

-Spouses and minor children of foreign experts from visa-exempt nationalities: Will receive a visa for up to 90 days only.
-As they are immediate family of the foreign expert, a request can be submitted to extend the visa for a period equal to the work visa of the expert.
+Spouses and minor children of foreign experts from visa-exempt nationalities will receive an initial entry visa for up to 90 days only.
+As they are immediate family of the foreign expert, a formal request can be submitted to the Ministry of Interior to extend the visa for a duration matching the expert’s work permit.
+This extension is not automatic and requires consistent proof of the expert’s ongoing employment and legal standing.

-For family members from nationalities that are not visa-exempt, an application must be submitted before entering Israel and a visa must be obtained from the relevant Israeli diplomatic mission in their country of permanent residence.
-The processing time and required documents vary and depend on the circumstances and the consulate.
+For family members from nationalities that are not visa-exempt, an application must be submitted and approved before entering Israel.
+A visa must be obtained from the relevant Israeli diplomatic mission in their country of permanent residence.
+The processing time and required documents—such as apostilled birth or marriage certificates—vary significantly based on the specific consulate and individual circumstances.

-Generally, a spouse visa can be granted to unmarried partners and/or same-sex partners, subject to proof of the relationship with the foreign expert.
+Generally, a spouse visa can be granted to unmarried partners and/or same-sex partners, subject to providing substantial, documented proof of a long-term, committed relationship with the foreign expert.
+All family members must also maintain valid private health insurance for the entire duration of their stay.

 B-2 Visa FAQ

-Answer – A B-2 visa is a tourist visa that allows for a temporary stay in Israel.
+Answer – A B-2 visa is a tourist visa that is being provided by the Population and Immigration Authority of the Ministry of Interior, and allows for a temporary stay in Israel.
 Spouses of foreign experts with academic qualifications who work in Israel are generally eligible for a B-2 visa.

 2. Why does an extension of the B-2 visa required?